ezra-bible-app/node-sword-interface/API.md

 <a name="NodeSwordInterface+getRepoLanguages"></a>

 ### nodeSwordInterface.getRepoLanguages(repositoryName, moduleType) ⇒ <code>Array.&lt;String&gt;</code>
-Returns the available languages for the modules from a given repository (default: bible modules).
+Returns the available languages for the modules from a given repository (default: Bible modules).
 Note that the languages are returned as language codes.

 **Kind**: instance method of [<code>NodeSwordInterface</code>](#NodeSwordInterface)
-**Returns**: <code>Array.&lt;String&gt;</code> - An array of strings with the languages codes for the bible modules from the given repository.
+**Returns**: <code>Array.&lt;String&gt;</code> - An array of strings with the languages codes for the Bible modules from the given repository.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |